 Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

-Note: This update incorporates the Q2 GDP Third Estimate.
+Note: This update incorporates the Q1 GDP Advance Estimate and the April close data.
 Please note that this update follows GDP releases, which always lag.

 Market Cap to GDP is a long-term valuation indicator that has become popular in recent years, thanks to Warren Buffett.
 Back in 2001, he remarked in a Fortune Magazine interview that "it is probably the best single measure of where valuations stand at any given moment."